Real-VeerSandhu/Ethnicity-Age-Prediction/README.md

 # Identity Prediction
-Predicting ethnicity, age, and gender with CNNs
+Predicting ethnicity, age, and gender with CNNs.